Is this Program Right for You?

 Our program is perfect for anyone who assists with health care for groups of people, whether you are a school teacher or school nurse, community organizer, social worker, or in a clinical or hospital setting.
 Experts expect a nearly 40% increase in demand for public health professionals in the next decade, along with significant increases in salary.

 While other schools offer online learning, we offer courses that uniquely focus on developing your leadership skills—so that you can guide decisions that impact health in your community, hospital, or clinic.
 We help you understand how to identify evidence, determine outcomes, look at trends over time, and use a systems approach to create solutions for health problems.
 You will better understand issues in the community, the way people think, the influence of politics, and the resources available.
-Your knowledge will help you determine what changes would improve people’s health.
+Your knowledge will help you determine what changes will improve people’s health.

 What You Learn